 AES Solar which exports its product worldwide is supporting a ground-breaking adventure which will take the challengers 10,000 miles across Europe, Kazakhstan, Mongolia and Russia – in an electric car.

-George Goudsmit, managing director of AES Solar which is the only manufacturer of solar thermal panels in Scotland, said this was just the type of adventure that his company seeks to support: “This ticks so many boxes with AES Solar.
+AES Solar is the only manufacturer of solar thermal panels in Scotland, and George Goudsmit managing director said this was just the type of adventure that his company seeks to support: “This ticks so many boxes with AES Solar.
 It is exciting, it is ground breaking and above all, it is harnessing the use of solar energy.
-The team at Plug In Adventures is very forward thinking and innovative, much like the team at AES Solar and when we were approached, there was no way that we wouldn’t want to get involved.”
+The team at Plug In Adventures is very forward thinking and innovative, much like the team at AES Solar.
+When we were approached, there was no way that we wouldn’t want to get involved.”

-Chris Ramsay from Plug In Adventures said he was delighted to have AES Solar on board and added he was looking forward to the challenge: “We approached AES Solar because they are an ambitious and exciting local business, and we also thought it just made sense, electric vehicles and solar panels are a great partnership at homes and businesses around the world, helping people to harness the sun and charge their cars.
-AES Solar’s products, combined with EV’s can play a big part in helping reverse the impact to our climate, and our adventure aims to promote this is exciting and engaging way.”
+Chris Ramsay from Plug In Adventures said he was delighted to have AES Solar on board and added he was looking forward to the challenge: “We approached AES Solar because they are an ambitious and exciting local business, and we also thought it just made sense.
+Electric vehicles and solar panels are a great partnership within homes and businesses around the world helping people to harness the sun and charge their cars.
+AES Solar’s products, combined with EV’s can play a big part in helping to reverse the impact to our climate, and our adventure aims to promote this is exciting and engaging way.”

 Chris added: “This EV adventure will captivate a worldwide audience and will spark real debates and challenge long standing myths, still surrounding EVs today.
 People get anxious about the EV’s range, whether there is somewhere to charge it or that sometimes it takes too long to charge.
 Our trek will highlight these concerns and hopefully show that they are easily overcome.”

-Chris and hisco-driver, wife Julie will tackle the challenge in their Mongol Rally Nissan LEAF.
-Their plight which will also raise money for charities CoolEarth and WWF Scotland has been covered by Topgear and there is interest also being generated in Canada, Japan, Australia and America.
+Chris and his co-driver, wife Julie will tackle the challenge in their Mongol Rally Nissan LEAF.
+Their plight which will also raise money for charities CoolEarth and WWF Scotland, which has been covered by Topgear and there is interest also being generated in Canada, Japan, Australia and America.

 “As soon as I announced that I was entering the first ever electric car into the rally, the response was just incredible,” explained Chris, “once Nissan GB heard about my project, to their credit they offered to help share my story which for me was too good an offer to turn down as it allowed me to get my message out to a global audience.
 Since then my story has appeared on nearly every car website on the internet and featured in newspapers around the globe.
 I have received good luck messages from people from all over the world, and my adventure has started to spark debates and got the general public talking, which is one of my key goals.